 - 1 tablespoon coffee liqueur or coffee-flavored Italian syrup

-- 2 cups confectioners’ sugar
+- 2 cups powdered confectioners’ sugar

-- Whip the milk beverage and tofu together in a blender or with an immersion/stick blender in a deep, narrow container until smooth – this is the vegan cream.
+- Whip the milk beverage and tofu together in a blender or with an immersion/stick blender in a deep, narrow container until smooth.
+This is the vegan cream.

-7. With the motor running, pour the hot cream into the chocolate in the food processor through the feed tube.
+- With the motor running, pour the hot cream into the chocolate in the food processor through the feed tube.
 Process until smooth.
-Add the liqueur and process again briefly.
+Add the espresso or liqueur and process again briefly.

-8. To serve: Score the ganache with a very sharp knife into 30 squares and then cut the squares all the way to the bottom of the pan.
+- Score the ganache with a very sharp knife into 30 squares and then cut the squares all the way to the bottom of the pan.